Personal Interview Questions

 Answers here can be tricky, we believe that something along the lines of ‘competition’, ‘striving to be the best’, that working as part of a team and trying to reach targets as a team are all good.

-Here you need to think about your most relevant strengths that you can apply to this particular job.
-This questions helps the interviewer find out if you are right for the job, so give them a personal strength that makes them think ‘this is the candidate for me’.
+Here you need to think about your most relevant strengths that you can apply to this particular multilingual job.
+These questions help the interviewer find out if you are right for the job, so give them a personal strength that makes them think ‘this is the candidate for me’.

 Interviewers have heard the ‘I’m a perfectionist’ many times so something fresh and original could do the trick.
 There are 2 possible ways you could go with this: